porcelli/mule-dsl/readme.md

 ## Named args (artificial)

 Its well know that java syntax does not allow named parameters wich is an important resource to source code readability.
-This

 	//this is a definition of a transformer that references
 	//an already defined transformer named transfRef
 	transformeWith(ref: "transfRef")

-But there's an alternative that we can do in java, using a bit of creativity and static methods ;), here is how:
+But, using a bit of creativity and static methods, its possible to create something with almost the same effect:

 	//now using the ref method that is a simple method transformeWith(ref("transfRef"))

-Of course that there's always the risk that user's aren't aware of this "ref" method and create something like this:
+Of course that there's always the risk that users aren't aware of this "ref" method and create something like this:

-	//wrong usage of named arg
+	//"wrong" usage of named arg
 	transformeWith(new RefBuilder("transfRef"))

-Note that, even using a bad idiom to define a reference, it's much more clear than use a simple string.
+And note that, even using a this bad idiom to define a reference, it's much more clear than use a simple string.

 Readability is not the unique advantage of this named args, it's also help on disambiguites on string parameters (ie. ref and uri).